HoneyComb-Crypto/HoneyComb-Core/README.md

-# HoneyComb
+# HoneyComb Core
-A cryptocurrency I built in Java just for fun
+Core library of HoneyComb that is used in every piece of software that interacts with the HoneyComb blockchain.